anchalg311/Predicting-Heart-Disease/README.md

 # Predicting-Heart-Disease
-Predicting whether a person may have a heart disease or not using 4 different classifcation algorithms - Decision Tree, Logistic Regression, Neural Network and KNN
+Predicting whether a person may have a heart disease or not using 4 different classifcation algorithms -
+1. Decision Tree
+2. Logistic Regression
+3. Neural Network
+4. KNN